-The air sign Libra is associated with the Justice card due to this sign always looking for the balance in everything, and always wanting things to be fair and in complete harmony.
+The air sign Libra is connected with the Justice card due to this sign always looking for the balance in everything, and always wanting things to be fair and in complete harmony.

 Is the Justice card a yes or no tarot card?